 Do you often find yourself wondering, “Why is healthy eating so hard?”
 Maybe the thought of planning meals and buying groceries feels overwhelming.
-Or you’ve come home late, opened an empty fridge, and had zero motivation to cook.
+Or you have come home late, opened an empty fridge, and had zero motivation to cook.
 Sound familiar?

-Healthy eating can feel like an uphill battle, even when you want to do better.
-It’s not always about willpower – often, it’s about what’s happening around (and inside) you.
+Healthy eating can feel like an uphill battle even when you truly want to do better.
+In fact, it is not always about willpower.
+Often, it is about what is happening around you and inside you.

-In this post, I’ll walk through five major barriers that make healthy eating so difficult – and more importantly, what you can do to overcome each one.
+In this post, we will explore five real barriers that make healthy eating difficult and, more importantly, what you can do to overcome each one.

-Many of us lead fast-paced lives where there’s barely enough time to breathe, let alone plan meals.
-When you’re juggling work, family, and responsibilities, cooking healthy meals can feel like a luxury.
+Most of us lead fast-paced lives where there is barely enough time to breathe, let alone plan meals.
+Between work, family, and endless responsibilities, cooking healthy food can feel like a luxury.

 So what happens?